MrSuicideParrot/ctf-cicd/README.md

 `CTFD_URL`: CTFd instance URL (ex. https://demo.ctfd.io)

 `DEPLOY_HOST`: URI of the method that you want to use to deploy your dockerized challenge ([More info](https://github.com/CTFd/ctfcli/blob/226036fba901ac93a5dd0dab20233cd2168eeacb/ctfcli/spec/challenge-example.yml#L27)).

+`DEPLOY_NETWORK`: Optional variable to specify to which network you want the container attached.